mathsaey/advent_of_code_utils/README.md

 The day and year of a challenge can be passed in various ways, so this project can still be used when working on older challenges.

-If you only want to use this application to fetch the input of  challenge, without generating any code, you can use `mix aoc.get` instead of `mix aoc`.
+If you only want to use this application to fetch the input of a challenge without generating any code, you can skip most of the optional steps above and use `mix aoc.get` instead of `mix aoc`.
-Additionally, you can skip most of the optional steps above.

 ## Example Input